 When mixed with water, slippery elm makes an effective topical wound-healing poultice.

 This herb is considered by the USDA as being a safe and effective demulcent that can be taken orally.

 Slippery elm is the ideal herb for treating dogs with a nervous stomach.
 While it soothes and protects the digestive tract, it is astringent and can reduce inflammation at the same time.
-Therefore, it can be used in cases of diarrhea, colitis, stomach ulcers, and so on.
-The mucilage also lubricates the digestive tract to help in the elimination of waste.

 While slippery elm benefits dogs suffering from diarrhea, this herb also helps constipated dogs.
 In cases of constipation, this herb helps and relaxes the muscles to facilitate elimination of waste.

 Slippery elm can also be used to soothe sore throats.
 The herb's astringent and anti-inflammatory properties make it effective in soothing and treating a painful cough, such as kennel cough and other types of bronchitis.

 In addition, the herb is nutritious and can be fed to older or convalescing pets as a digestive tonic.

 Topically, a poultice of slippery elm can be used on wounds, ulcers, boils, or abscesses.